Thinking Outside The Box: Unlocking Creativity And Innovation

 Example: Brainstorming multiple marketing campaign ideas instead of going with the first idea.

-3. Being innovative – Coming up with completely novel ideas and solutions instead of reusing existing ones.
+3. Being innovative – Creating completely novel ideas and solutions instead of reusing existing ones.

 Example: Designing a new product line instead of just improving an existing product.

-4. Cross-pollinating ideas – Combining different concepts, processes, or products to create hybrid solutions.
+4. Cross-pollinating ideas – Combining concepts, processes, or products to create hybrid solutions.

 Example: Blending mobile payment technology with physical retail to create new customer experiences.